Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 More than 2 late payments will start bringing your score down, and a default can stay on your credit report for over seven years.

 3. Harder to qualify for future credit

-4. Lose collateral
+4. Lose collateral or risk legal action

 Worried you might default on your loan?
 Here’s how to avoid it

 Fortunately, there are steps you can take to preventing a loan default.
 If you think you’re going to miss that next repayment, you might want to do some or all of the following:

 - Contact your lender.
 Calling or visiting your lender in person might be the fastest way to alert your lender that you might have trouble making a repayment.
 Many are willing to work with borrowers that think they might default by adjusting your loan term to lower your repayments or taking other steps to make sure you don’t miss a repayment.

 - Ask your family and friends.
 In times like these, your social safety net might come in handy.
 Explain the situation to a relative you trust and ask if they can help you out.